jamiis/distributed-bellman-ford/README.md

 ```
 Nodes listen on `localhost`:`listening-port`. `timeout` is how frequently a node broadcasts its distance vector to its neighbors.
 Edges to other nodes in the network are defined through the `ip-address port distance` argument triples.

-Note: timeouts should be within 3x each other, e.g. 1 second and 2.9 seconds.
+Timeouts should be within 3x each other, e.g. 1 second and 2.9 seconds.
 If, say, one node's timeout is 3x greater than a neighbor's timeout, then, as defined in code, the link will be closed.
-Because one node still believe the edge is active, the edge will be reactivated a moment later.
+Because one node still believes the edge is active, the edge will be reactivated a moment later.
 This will continue to happen over and over.
-For this reason it is important to set the timeouts to within 3x each other.
+For this reason it is important to set the timeouts of connected nodes to within 3x each other.

 ### Examples